 13 Colonies Powerpoint

-Your students will love learning about the 13 Colonies with this 100 slide PowerPoint presentation!
+Your students will love learning about the 13 Colonies with this 90-slide PowerPoint presentation!

-Students will learn all about Life in the 13 Colonies with over 100 slides of Information on the 3 different regions:
+Students will learn all about Life in the 13 Colonies with 90 slides of information about the 3 different regions:

 ⭐New England Colonies

 This 13 Colonies PowerPoint presentation is packed full of creative and colorful slides with information about:

 This complete unit includes information about trades, craftsmen, and artisans in Colonial times geared for 2nd grade, 3rd grade, and 4th grade students.
 It includes: